 Why You Should Visit London at Christmas

-London is absolutely magical at Christmas.
+London is absolutely magical at Christmas time.
 The Christmas decorations are some of the best I have seen throughout Europe and the U.S.

 If you can visit London in December or the first few days of January, you can take advantage of the season to see most of these displays.
 Even if you visit in late November, you can still experience some of the Christmas magic.

-London is amazing all year long, but Christmas is extra special thanks to the beautiful holiday displays throughout the city.
+London is amazing all year long, but the festive season of Christmas is extra special thanks to the beautiful holiday displays throughout the city.
 If it isn’t already there, add London to your winter vacation bucket list!

 Need a hotel for your stay in London?
 Click here to search for current London hotel deals!